 My name's Elise, and this is my story.

 This is my story, but everyone's story will be different.
-In the next section, you will learn tips of how to support young people with anxiety to participate in footy.
-For example, you could have a consistent routine at each session to help players feel confident to join in.
+In the next section, you will learn tips of how to support young people with ADHD to participate at footy.
+For example, you can shorten the time you speak, for us to have more time to play.

 What might this look like on the footy field?